jueves, 23 de octubre de 2014

 Ethnicity: not Hispanic or Latino.

 It's impossible to not think that being Venezuelan is also that.
 Your racial identity is an indecipherable enigma for any foreigner.
 They project what they know onto you.
-They dare to guess and are always mistaken.
+They dare to guess and are sometimes mistaken.
+But not always.

 In contrast, each day I understand less the meaning of tha